ronaldbosma/azure-apim-plantuml/README.md

 ### API Operations

-It is possible to add operations to an API by using the `ApimAPIOperation` macro.
-This macro will render the operations as a table inside a note attached to the API.
+You can add operations to an API using the `ApimAPIOperation` macro.
+This macro renders the operations as a table inside a note attached to the API.

 The macro takes the following parameters: